vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 When you specify the bridge network IP range, you specify the IP range as a CIDR.

 <pre>--bridge-network-range 192.168.100.0/24</pre>

+### `dns-server` ###

+Short name: None

+A DNS server to use if you specify static IP addresses for the virtual container host on the client, external, and management networks.
+You can specify `dns-server` multiple times, to configure multiple DNS servers.

+If you specify `dns-server` but you do not specify a static IP address for one or more of the client, external, and management networks, `vic-machine create` ignores the `dns-server` setting for that network and uses the DNS servers that are provided by DHCP.

+If you use a mixture of static and DHCP addresses for the virtual container host on the different networks, the virtual container host uses the DNS servers that you specify in `dns-server` and those that DHCP provides.

+If you specify static IP address for the virtual container host on any of the client, external, and management networks and you do not specify `dns-server`, the DNS server defaults to 8.8.8.8 and 8.8.4.4.

+<pre>--dns-server <i>dns_server_address</i></pre>

 <a name="external-network"></a>
 ### `external-network` ###